On Inflation and Reheating Features in the Higgs-$R^2$ Model: The Higgs- Inflation: Features in The Inflationary Stage

-If we consider the large $\xi$ which corresponds to Higgs-like inflation, the critical field value can be pushed to be higher.
+The last two equations are only valid if we preserve the minimal two-field mode, which is described shortly in the preheating stage (see section \ref{quadratic} and \ref{quartic}).
+Considering the large $\xi$ corresponding to Higgs-like inflation, the critical field value can be pushed higher.
 For example, if we consider the nearly-pure Higgs inflation $\xi=4500$, the corresponding critical field value of Higgs is $1.75\times 10^{-4} M_p$.
 However, if we take the small minimal coupling $\xi=10$, we got only $3.88 \times 10^{-7} M_p$.
-This determination is really important in the late stage of preheating regime.
-We will show later, that the non-minimal coupling could potentially affect the reheating temperature.
+This determination is really important in the late stage of the preheating regime.
+We will show later that the non-minimal coupling could potentially affect the reheating temperature.